kartverket/kartverket.vectortiles/README.md

 These data sources can be further explored within the [Norwegian national geoportal](https://www.geonorge.no/en)

-In depth description of data layers
-In depth description per zoom level
+In depth information about which object types are available on which zoom levels can be found in the [zoom levels overview document](zoom_level_overview/vt_zoomlevel_overview.xlsx)

 # FAQ's